Syfe offers 2 unique portfolios: Equity 100 and REIT+. Both of these portfolios are really unique but they cater to different needs that you may have.

 You may be subject to estate tax with Equity 100

 Syfe’s Equity 100 mainly invests in US-domiciled ETFs.
-As such, you will be subject to an estate tax when you pass on.
+As such, you may be subject to an estate tax when you pass on.

 An estate tax is a tax on the right to transfer your estate to someone else.